tensorflow/datasets/CONTRIBUTING.md

 ## Datasets

-Adding a public dataset to `tensorflow_datasets` is a great way of making it more accessible to the TensorFlow community.
+Adding a public dataset to `tensorflow-datasets` is a great way of making it more accessible to the TensorFlow community.

 See our